dqii/penciled/PROCESS.md

 Penciled was built inside of physical therapy front offices to eliminate hundreds of hours of sending text messages in Weave.

-    - Plan of Care
+    - Plan of Care: Make sure every prescribed visit is on the schedule.
-    - Reminders
+    - Reminders: Send clear, customizable reminders with easy confirmations, reschedules, and cancellations.
-    - Waitlist
+    - Waitlist: Rapidly fill cancellations by automatically reaching out to patients.
-    - Rescheduling
+    - Rescheduling: Let patients reschedule instantly so they don't miss visits.
-    - Cancellation fees
+    - Cancellation fees: Require fee payment within 24 hour cancellation window.
-    - No show fees
+    - No show fees: Request no show fees with no awkward human interactions.
-    - Rescheduling
+    - Calendar Invites: Get your visits onto patients' calendars- front and center.
-    - Calendar Invites
+    - Google reviews: Collect reviews automatically to grow your practice.
-    - Google reviews
+    - Automatic: Penciled runs in the background so you can focus on your patients.

     - [Book a Demo] [Learn More]